Musolaphone: History

 Subscribers were charged $3 a week for the service.
 (For comparison, at this time issues of the Chicago Tribune newspaper cost one cent on weekdays and five cents on Sundays.)
 Eventually interactive communication was established, as one report stated: "There is in Chicago a teacher of languages whose pupils have grown so in number recently that personal attention to each pupil has come to be out of the question.
 An arrangement was made with the Automatic Company's studio for connections and service and now the lessons are all transmitted by telephones, service can be cut in any time for the purpose of asking questions or more information on certain points and in all ways the telephone service proves as flexible as the ordinary arrangement in a studyroom."

 A challenge was submitted to the Chicago Counsel about the legality of the Musolaphone's operation on Sundays, and the fact that the telephone company was partnering with a service that charged extra beyond the normal telephone rental fees, but a ruling did not sustain either of these objections.
 An additional complaint was made to the City of Chicago by "a prominent news bureau... which protested that the music interfered with the news service".
 Again the city ruled in favor of the Musolaphone operation, while further noting that "The company, however, discontinued the music service."

-In early 1914, it was announced that the Federal Telephone Company of Buffalo, New York was planning to establish its own Musolaphone service, but it appears that no other systems were ever established.
+In early 1914, it was announced that the Federal Telephone Company of Buffalo, New York was planning to establish its Musolaphone service, but it appears that no other systems were ever established.
 However, Automatic Enunciator loudspeakers continued to be marketed, with the emphasis returning to their use in public address systems.
 The Musolaphone Corporation's Delaware charter was repealed on January 27, 1919 for failure to pay taxes for two years, and the Automatic Enunciator Company was dissolved in 1926.